Cloudbase

-Spectrum Cloudbase, often shortened to Cloudbase, is the fictional airborne headquarters of the international security organisation Spectrum in Gerry Anderson's science fiction television series Captain Scarlet and the Mysterons (1967–1968).
+Spectrum Cloudbase, often shortened to Cloudbase, is the fictional airborne headquarters of the international security organisation Spectrum in the science fiction television series Captain Scarlet and the Mysterons (1967–1968).
 In the 2005 animated remake, Cloudbase is re-imagined as Skybase.

-In both series, the base's design is that of an airborne aircraft carrier, stationed in either Earth's high troposphere (in the original series) or low stratosphere (in the remake).
+In both series, the base's design is that of an airborne aircraft carrier, stationed in either the high troposphere (in the original series) or low stratosphere (remake).

 Origin and design

 While developing the series in 1966, Gerry Anderson recalled that during the Battle of Britain, the RAF had found it difficult to counter the Luftwaffe due to the delays caused by having to launch fighters from the ground: "[I]t took [the Spitfire squadron] about 20 minutes to climb high enough to intercept the bombers that were already at 16,000 feet."
 For this reason, Anderson decided to make the fictional Spectrum's headquarters a floating aircraft carrier: "This could launch aircraft that would then climb to 100,000 feet and intercept extraterrestrial invaders within minutes."

 Anderson also noted that Captain Scarlet was made during the Cold War, "when world leaders held conferences on aircraft carriers, and bomber pilots were constantly in the air waiting for attack orders.
 So I was thinking along the lines of a wartime setting, and had the idea for Cloudbase, a giant flying aircraft carrier, and the Angels, fighter pilots ready for take-off at any time.
 The script for the first episode stated that the base is kept airborne by "powerful jet engines that are pointing downwards and are obviously powered by atomic energy".

 The Cloudbase filming model was designed by special effects director Derek Meddings and measured over 6 ft in length.
 According to Meddings, it was the easiest Captain Scarlet vehicle to build.
 The base's wide-angle establishing shot, repeatedly re-used as stock footage, was filmed against a sky backdrop consisting of a background painting, cotton wool clouds and dry ice effects.
 Too heavy to be hung on wires, the model was held in place on the end of a horizontal metal pole.
 Larger-scale sections of the flight deck were built for scenes showing aircraft taking off and landing.

 The puppet-size control room set incorporated green Perspex arches and a 15 ft electrically-driven moving walkway from which Lieutenant Green is shown to operate the base's main computer.
 Anderson said that the decision to have Colonel White sit at a round desk, so that during briefings all the attendees are equidistant from him, was influenced by contemporary speculation about the seating arrangements for cabinet meetings, which were typically held at long conference tables and reportedly led to arguments over which members should be seated closest to the head of government.